openstack/cinder-specs/specs/template.rst

 * Related specifications as appropriate (e.g. link to any vendor documentation)

 * Anything else you feel it is worthwhile to refer to

+To ensure that references do not cause duplicate label issues with other existing issues use the following example references [1]_ or `example reference`_.

+..
+[1] This is the first reference

+_`example reference`: Second reference